 Former Wenger Graduate Students:

-Anna Baynes, Master’s Student in Conservation Ecology and Sustainable Development.
+Anna Baynes, former Master’s Student in Conservation Ecology and Sustainable Development.
 Anna received her B.S. in Environmental Sciences from Elon University.
 After graduating, Anna worked at UGA Marine Extension as a Marine Education Fellow where she did aquarium husbandry and taught a variety of classes, her favorite being estuary trawls.
 She also worked at the Oyster Hatchery and the Skidaway Institute of Oceanography studying marine microbes.
 Anna then worked at the UGA Savannah River Ecology Lab as a research technician studying the spread of rabies in wildlife.
 Anna graduated in Spring 2022 and is now a PhD student with Allison Roy at the University of Massachusetts Amherst.

 Kyle Connelly, former Master’s Student (co-advised by Krista Capps).
 Originally from Northeast Ohio, Kyle earned his B.S. in Wildlife and Fisheries Resources from West Virginia University and has worked on a number of water quality monitoring projects for both watershed NGOs and a regional government agency.
 After graduating, Kyle spent two years in the Philippines as a Coastal Resource Management Volunteer with the Peace Corps, where he facilitated the collection of local environmental data and helped write a five-year management plan for the area.
 Kyle graduated in summer, 2021, and is currently a Presidential Management Fellow working with the Bureau of Land Management in Flowood, Mississippi.